arangodb/docs/oasis/deployments.md

 deployments running on Microsoft Azure and Amazon Web Services (AWS).
 {% endhint %}

+{% hint 'tip' %}
+Private endpoints on Microsoft Azure can be cross region; in AWS they should be located in the same region.
+{% endhint %}

 ### Microsoft Azure

 Microsoft Azure offers a feature called